Jungledisk/jungledocs/src/006_BackupSolutions.rst

 Network Drive
 =============
-The Network Drive keeps files in the cloud for easy online access.
+The network drive keeps files in the cloud for easy online access and editing.
 These files are constantly updated to reflect the most current versions on your computer.
 If your computer gets a virus, though, the corrupted files will overwrite the ones stored in the network drive.
 For this reason, we always recommend using the backup vault in conjunction with the network drive.

-The Network Drive also contains Legacy Backup and Sync Folders.
+The network drive also holds Legacy Backups and Sync Folders.
+You can access files on the network drive with Web Access.

 Legacy Backup
 -------------
 The Legacy Backup is the "meat" of the network drive.
 It stores full files without compression.
-So, if you have 15 GB of data within your backup set, you will have at 15 GB of storage space used (not including previous versions).
+For example, if you have 15 GB of data within your backup set, 15 GB of storage space will be used (not including previous versions).
 Individual file size is restricted to 5 GB.
+Legacy backup is intended for viewing only, as unwanted file changes or deletions may happen with modification.

 Sync Folders
 ------------
 Sync folders are intended to be used by a single user and offer the ability to work with files when offline.
 They can be used to keep different computers in different locations synced with changes being made (i.e. home/work computer).
 Multiple users should utilize the Network Drive instead, as Sync Folders do not coordinate well across many machines.
 The sync process runs every 15 seconds, and for this reason, we recommend 10 GB or less stored on a sync folder.

 Backup Vault
 ============